Common name: Canary Damsel

 General Information

 The Canary Damsel, scientifically known as Abudefduf luridus, is a vibrant and lively addition to any marine aquarium.
-Known for its striking blue body and bright yellow belly, this species is a favorite among hobbyists for its energetic behavior and ease of care.
-Native to the rocky reefs and coastal lagoons of the Eastern Atlantic, particularly around the Azores, Madeira, and the Canary Islands, the Canary Damsel is often one of the first fish to catch the eye of an aquarist looking to add a splash of color to their tank.
+Native to the rocky reefs and coastal lagoons of the Eastern Atlantic, particularly around the Azores, Madeira, and the Canary Islands, this species is a favorite among hobbyists for its energetic behavior and ease of care

 While not as famous as some of its damselfish relatives, the Canary Damsel plays an important role in the hobby as a hardy and relatively low-maintenance fish.
 Its ability to adapt to various tank conditions makes it a suitable choice for both beginners and experienced aquarists.
 However, its territorial nature means it should be housed with caution alongside other species.